Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/4-bird-cage-bar-spacing-safety-guidelines-by-species.md

   article: true
 ---

-Choosing the right bird cage involves more than just size and shape—the spacing between bars is critically important for your bird's safety and comfort.
+Choosing the right bird cage involves more than just size and shapethe spacing between bars is critically important for your bird's safety and comfort.
 Bar spacing that's too wide can lead to escapes or serious injuries, while spacing that's too narrow can restrict movement and visibility.
 This comprehensive guide will help you select the perfect bar spacing for your specific bird species.

 *Disclosure: As an Amazon Associate, ForPetsWithLove earns from qualifying purchases.
 We only recommend products we trust.*